It’s a long standing joke that the light at the end of the tunnel is the headlight of an express train coming right at you.

 You can sit back and say with pride l did that.

-And that metaphorical light, you ask.
+That metaphorical light, you ask.

-When you make a sale.
+When you make that first sale.